petergdoyle/kafka-proxied/README.md

 ## Exposing Kafka Cluster through Public Network Gateway
 So let's design a Kafka system topology...

 Pictured below is a typical Kafka setup sitting on an internal network with Kafka running over a multi-node cluster distributed across three machines.
 The first machine `engine1` will be running both Zookeeper and a Kafka broker with broker id `1`.
-The second and third machines `engine2` and `engine3` are running Kafka brokers identified with broker ids `2` and `3`.
+The second and third machines `engine2` and `engine3` are running Kafka brokers identified with broker ids `2` and `3` accordingly.
 This cluster will be referred to as `cluster 1`.
 All machines are running on the sub-net in the `197.48.1.*` group and are port-mapped from a firewall sitting at the LAN gateway.
 The port mapping between the gateway firewall and the internal machine:port is show in the diagrm.
 The LAN gateway has the domain name `my-public-domain` and is resolveable by Internet dns to ip `75.70.33.98`.
 Notice that the external ports are different than the internal ones, that is those that kafka will be running on based on their machine ip.

 Outside the LAN are two machines sitting in the cloud that have reliable internet accessible ip addreses and domain names as well.
 These don't have to be cloud machines in fact they could be any machines sitting outside the LAN but the cloud scenario is a likely one.
-The one machine `Kafkaclientmachine1` will also be running a small single-node Kafka cluster that has Kafka topic data being replicated to it through Kafka MirrorMaker.
-Both cloud machines `Kafkaclientmachine1` and `Kafkaclientmachine2` are capable of acting as Kafka consumers, producers or can run MirrorMaker processes and in fact can run a small kafka cluster between them or a a single node cluster on one.
-So `Kafkaclientmachine1` will be running a single-node kafka cluster referred to as `cluster 2` and the `Kafkaclientmachine2` will be running MirrorMaker to pull specific topic data from `cluster 1` and put it onto `cluster 2`.
+Both cloud machines `Kafkaclientmachine1` and `Kafkaclientmachine2` are capable of acting as Kafka consumers, producers or can run MirrorMaker processes and in fact could run a small kafka cluster distributed between them or a single host cluster on one.
+For this setup the one machine `Kafkaclientmachine1` will  be running a single host multi-node Kafka cluster we'll refer to as `cluster 2` that replicate Kafka topic data being put onto `cluster 1` using a Kafka MirrorMaker process running on `Kafkaclientmachine1` as well.  `Kafkaclientmachine2` will be able to interact with both `cluster 1` and `cluster 2` running kakfa producers and consumers to show that topic data is being replicated.

-For security the kafka machines `engine1` `engine2` and `engine3` will also be running their own firewall and only allow communication to kafka brokers and zookeeper from the internal network and from the specific ip of `Kafkaclientmachine2`.
-No kafka service ports shall be accesible into `Kafkaclientmachine1` and `Kafkaclientmachine2` and only port 22 will be open for secure shell access.
+For security the kafka machines `engine1` `engine2` and `engine3` will also be running their own firewall and only allow communication to kafka brokers and zookeeper from the internal network and from the specific ips of `Kafkaclientmachine1` and `Kafkaclientmachine2`.
+No kafka service ports shall be accesible into `Kafkaclientmachine1` or `Kafkaclientmachine2` and only port 22 will be open for secure shell access to both.

 **While this setup may seem typical, there are a few special considerations and some not so well known nor well  documented configuration settings and OS network configuration decisions to be made in order to make the internal Kafka cluster work both inside and outside the LAN**.
 By the time you get through this you will understand what has to be considered and how to configure Kafka and even the host machines themselves in order to make it all work.
 We are trying to avoid the frustration of "***LEADER NOT AVAILABLE***" and not knowing what the problems are or how to fix them.